Calexico, California: 2020 census

+2023 ACS 5-year estimates

 In 2023, the US Census Bureau estimated that the median household income was $50,021, and the per capita income was $20,185.
 About 17.7% of families and 21.0% of the population were below the poverty line.

 Government

 The City of Calexico operates under a City Council/City Manager form of government.
 The City Council consists of five Council Members, elected to overlapping four-year term.
 The Mayor and Mayor Pro-Tem are chosen from among the five council members and rotate on an annual basis.
 The mayor presides at council meetings, where all official policies and laws of the city are enacted.
 The members of the Calexico City Council set policy and appoint commissions and committees that study the present and future needs of Calexico.
 The other two elected officials in the City of Calexico are the City Clerk and City Treasurer.
 Each of them is elected directly by the voters and serves a 4-year term.
 The Calexico branch of the Imperial County Superior Court system was officially renamed on Saturday, December 19, 1992, in honor of Legaspi family members Henry, Victor and Luis Legaspi as the Legaspi Municipal Court Complex.